ssbin0914/Causal-Mode-Multiplexer/README.md

 ##### <sup>1</sup>R⋆T⋆ refers to the visibility (O/X) in each modality.
 Generally, ROTO refers to daytime images, and RXTO refers to nighttime images.
 ROTX refers to daytime images in obscured situations.

-## 🔧Installation & Data Preparation
+## 🔧 Installation & Data Preparation

 The following are the instructions on how to install dependencies and prepare data.
 The code is tested on `torch=0.3.1, cuda9.0`.